vincevise/MERN-Authentication/README.md

 # MERN-Authentication

-This app was built to learn JWT Authentication and Forgot Password
+This app was built to learn JWT Authentication and Forgot Password with Node-mailer package